Enhancing the filtered derived category

 \subsection Dualizability and reflexivity

 \proclaim Convention.
 In this section $\cC$ denotes a presentable closed symmetric monoidal \ii-category with a monoidal unit~$\bone$.

 \subsubsection Abstract theory

-Any symmetric monoidal \ii-category has an intrinsic notion of a dualizable object (see Ponto and Shulman~[\Traces] for an expository account).
+Any symmetric monoidal \ii-category has an intrinsic notion of a dualizable object (see Ponto and Shulman~[\Traces] for an expository account and \S4.6 of~[\HA] for a quasicategorical treatment).
 When the category is closed, however, the situation is slightly simpler and so we will work in that context.
 Let $\cC^\otimes$ be a closed symmetric monoidal \ii-category, and let $\Hom_\cC$ denote the internal hom adjoint to $\otimes$.
 Let $\bone$ denote the unit object in $\cC$.
 An object $X$ in $\cC$~is {\it dualizable\/} (or {\it rigid\/}) if and only if the canonical map $X\otimes\Hom_\cC(X,\bone)\to\Hom_\cC(X,X)$ is an equivalence (see~\S2 in~[\Traces] or Proposition~10.2.(iii) in Boyarchenko and Drinfeld~[\GVdual]).
 The dual $X^\vee$ is given by $\Hom_\cC(X,\bone)$.

 \proclaim Remark.
 It is possible to develop notions of dualizability in monoidal \ii-categories, but to simplify the exposition below, we always assume~$\cC$ to be {\it symmetric}.
 In this setting the square of the dualization functor $\Hom_\cC(-,\bone)$ is canonically isomorphic to the identity functor once we restrict it to dualizable objects.